mothur/mothur.github.io/_wiki/make.contigs.md

 -   1.38.1 - Fixes filename expansion issue.
     [https://forum.mothur.org/viewtopic.php?f=3&t=5869&p=14857#p14857](https://forum.mothur.org/viewtopic.php?f=3&t=5869&p=14857#p14857)
--   1.39.0 - Fixes bug where mothur was not finding matches for sequence names \"off by one character\" in the name.
+-   1.39.0 - Fixes bug where mothur was not finding matches for sequence names "off by one character" in the name.
 -   1.40.0 - Rewrite of threaded code.
 Default processors=Autodetect
     number of available processors and use all available.
 -   1.40.2 - Fixes \*contigs.report file append issue that resulted in